mayakwd/tick-knock/README.md

 - Priority, which can be set before adding system to the engine.
 - Reference to the `engine`, that will give you an access to the engine itself and its entities.
 But be aware - you can't access an engine if system is not connected to it, otherwise you'll get an error.
 - Methods `onAddedToEngine` and `onRemovedFromEngine`, which will be called in the cases that described by their naming.
 - With the method `dispatch` you can easily send a message outside of the system.
-It will be delivered through engine [subscription](#messaging) pipe.
+It will be delivered through engine [Subscription](#subscription) pipe.
 There is a same restrictions as for the engine.
 If system is not attached to the engine then attempt to send a message will throw an error.
 - And the last but not least - the heart of your system - method `update`.
 It will be called every time, when `Engine.update` is being invoked.
 Update method - the right place to put your logic.

 **Example:**